First of all: If you are interested in old computers or if you remember the “good old times”, I recommend to have a look

-My current private PC has an Intel Xeon E5-1650 v2 (originally an Intel Xeon E3-1231 v3), a graphics card with a NVidia Geforce GTX 1060, 6 GB RAM and very quiet cooling (MSI “Twin Frozr”), 32 GB RAM, 256 GB SSD as system drive, and two other SSDs with 512 GB and 1000 GB as work drives and several other parts.
-Thanks to quiet components the machine is very unobtrusive ;-).
+My current private PC has an Intel Xeon E5-1650 v2 (originally an Intel Xeon E3-1231 v3), a graphics card with a NVidia Geforce GTX 1060, 6 GB RAM and very quiet cooling (MSI “Twin Frozr”), 32 GB RAM, two NVMe SSDs and three SATA SSDs which provide about 3.5 TB storage in total.
+Thanks to quiet components the machine is very unobtrusive :-).
 Since October 2017 a LG UD2788 (27ʺ, 3840×2160 pixel, S-IPS) is used as display.
 For internet access I use a DSL connection, which was handled by a separate computer running FLI4L until May 2014.
 See more about this on FLI4L.
 At the moment I use an AVM Fritz!Box 7590 which replaced the previously used AVM Fritz!Box 7390.

 Besides the PCs there are also two PalmOS-PDAs which are both not used any longer – an old “Palm Pilot” by US Robotics and a Sony Clié with a high resolution color display, which provided good service until end of 2007 – at the moment I use a smartphone with Android, which also allows to synchronize the data with the PC.
 In addition to the PC I also use an old notebook, Lenovo X220 which replaced my old netbook, Samsung NC10.